1982 World Series: Game 5

+Cardinals manager Whitey Herzog made some lineup changes for this game, dropping Tom Herr from leadoff to eighth and Ken Oberkfell from second to seventh.
+He led off with hot-hitting Lonnie Smith at DH, started David Green in centerfield and batted him second in place of Dane Iorg, and moved Willie McGee from eighth to sixth.

 Mike Caldwell pitched his second win of the Series and almost went the distance.
 The Brewers struck first on Ted Simmons's bases loaded groundout in the first off of Bob Forsch, but the Cardinals tied the game in the third on Keith Hernandez's RBI double.
 The Brewers took a 2–1 lead in the bottom half on Cecil Cooper's groundout with runners on first and third and added to their lead on Paul Molitor's RBI single in the fifth.
 George Hendrick's RBI single in the seventh cut the Brewers lead to 3–2, but they got that run back in the bottom of the inning on Robin Yount's home run, then added to their lead in the eighth on back-to-back RBI singles by Charlie Moore and Jim Gantner off of Bruce Sutter.
 The Cardinals staged a late rally in the ninth as Keith Hernandez doubled in a run and George Hendrick singled him in with two outs.
 Bob McClure came in and allowed a single to Darrell Porter, putting the tying run on base.
 McClure, however, struck out Willie McGee, then retired pinch-hitter Gene Tenace to end the game.
 Robin Yount set a World Series record by recording his second four-hit game, his first came in Game 1.
 To this day, Yount remains the only player to have multiple 4-hit games in one World Series.

 This was the tenth and final World Series game at Milwaukee County Stadium (1957, 1958 and 1982) as well as the final playoff game at Milwaukee County Stadium.